black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Your spreadsheet is now functional.
 However, you don't have support for very many formulas.

 Add an even property to your spreadsheetFunctions.
 It should take a nums parameter, and return the result of filtering the nums array to only include even numbers.
 Use a reference to your isEven function to help.

+# Step 98
+Add a firsttwo property which takes a nums parameter and returns the first two elements of the nums array.
+Then add a lasttwo property which returns the last two elements of the nums array.